apache/accumulo-website/_docs-2-0/getting-started/table_configuration.md

 `TwoTierCompactionStrategy` is a hybrid compaction strategy that supports two types of compression.
 If the total size of files being compacted is larger than `table.majc.compaction.strategy.opts.file.large.compress.threshold` than a larger compression type will be used.
 The larger compression type is specified in `table.majc.compaction.strategy.opts.file.large.compress.type`.
 Otherwise, the configured table compression will be used.
-To use this strategy with minor compactions set `table.file.compress.type=snappy` and set a different compress type in `table.majc.compaction.strategy.opts.file.large.compress.type` for larger files.
+To use this strategy with minor compactions set [table.file.compress.type] to `snappy` and set a different compress type in `table.majc.compaction.strategy.opts.file.large.compress.type` for larger files.

 ## Pre-splitting tables